 - Up to six months in county jail

 However, you only face these penalties if you get convicted.
 It is possible to defend against a hit-and-run charge even when connected to a DUI.
-In fact, prosecutors routinely drop hit-and-run charges if you have a good defense lawyer.
+In fact, prosecutors routinely drop these kinds of offenses when you employ a skilled defense lawyer.

 DUI Hit-and-Run Penalties Can Negatively Impact Your Life